 - Session 4: 12:55 – 2:15 pm

 - Mount Tahoma High School: We serve Mt.
-Tahoma High School students with a variety of programs, including math and science tutoring on Tuesdays and Thursdays, UnCommon mentorship programs on Fridays, and a Success Coaches program, where students who are interested in a particular career field are matched up with a successful adult in that career for once-monthly meetings and virtual check-ins throughout the month.
+Tahoma High School students with a variety of programs, including math and science tutoring at lunchtime Monday – Friday, 10:30 – 12:00pm, UnCommon mentorship programs on Fridays after school from 2:15 – 4:00pm.
 All programs at Mt.
 Tahoma take place after school from 2:15-4:00 pm.

 - Volunteer Grant Writer: Join our Grant Writing Committee as a volunteer grant writer.
 Volunteers assist in editing and proofing, research potential grants, write portions of LOIs and grants, and increase their professional networks with individuals in the non-profit world.